giantswarm/fluent-logshipping-app/README.md

 ## Requirements

 - You can install only one release of this chart per kubernetes cluster
-- By default any forward is active so make sure you check [configuration document](helm/fluent-logshipping-app/Configuration.md) before deploy it in your cluster.
+- By default any forward is active so make sure you check [configuration document](helm/fluent-logshipping-app/Configuration.md) before deploying it in your cluster.

 ## Installation

 The logging forwarding app is built to be installed in AWS or Azure.
-For AWS support to send the logs to S3 and/or Cloudwatch.
-For Azure it uses Log Analytics:
+On AWS the app can send logs to S3 and/or Cloudwatch.
+On Azure it uses Log Analytics.

+Sample command for installing it on AWS with cloudwatch enabled:

 ```text
 helm install --namespace logging giantswarm-playground-catalog/fluent-logshipping-app --set fluentd.aws.cloudWatch.enabled=true